brightcommerce/docker-postgresql/README.md

 docker run --name postgresql -d -v /opt/postgresql/data:/var/lib/postgresql brightcommerce/postgresql:latest
 ```

-This will make sure that the data stored in the database is not lost when the image is stopped and started again.
+This will make sure that the data stored in the database is not lost when the image is stopped and restarted.

 ### Securing The Server